jacklynnepenick/android-qr-share/README.md

 ## Features

 - **Share Integration**: Easily accessible via the Android share menu.
-- **QR Code Generation**: Instantly generates a QR code from any shared URL.
+- **QR Code Generation**: Instantly generates a QR code from any shared URL or file.

 ## Usage

-1. Share a URL from any app using the Android share button.
+1. Share a URL or file from any app using the Android share button.
 2. Select the app from the list of share options.
 3. View the generated QR code on your screen.